Harsehej22/360GYM/README.md

 ### Installation
 To run the gym website locally as a single page application, follow these steps:
 - Clone this repository: git clone `https://github.com/mian-ali/GymWebsite.git`
-- Navigate to the project directory: cd GymWebsite
+- Navigate to the project directory: cd GymWebsit  e
 - Open the index.html file in your web browser.

 ### Usage